Join the Eden Centers Team!

 - Enter the following into the CMS: shift notes, important observations related to individual guest’s behavior, any incidents that occurred during overnight/weekend shifts that may be of concern or need follow up by daytime staff.

-- neatness and cleanliness of common areas
+- Monitor emergency center expectations: curfew, quiet hours, general behavior, and neatness and cleanliness of common area.

 - Maintain inventory of supplies needed.